amukher3/Heart-Period-Models/README.md

-Any queries/questions/concerns can be sent to: amukher3@rockets.utoledo.edu, abhi0787@gmail.com
+# Any queries/questions/concerns can be addressed to: amukher3@rockets.utoledo.edu, abhi0787@gmail.com

 # Heart-Period-Models
 An effort to extract the different response functions for changes in heart period under the effect of suddden continous stimuli rated diversely in the Valence-Arousal scale.